 Sustainability at SD

-San Domenico received the prestigious U.S. Department of Education Green Ribbon Award in 2014. for excellence in sustainability practices.
+San Domenico is a recipient of the prestigious U.S. Department of Education Green Ribbon Award for excellence in sustainability practices.

 This important recognition for SD is the culmination of nearly 20 years of passion, persistence, and teamwork across our entire school to make sustainable practices an everyday reality on our campus.
 Our vision and mission to develop an overall sustainability program for the school began in 1994.